mabogunje/yorudi/README.md

     **Re**: The mid tone - represented by an overline (or not at all) e.g 'õ' or 'o'

     **Mi**: The high tone - represented by an acute accent e.g 'ó'

-    As with Chinese though, most words are unique by tones.
-So there are few homophones, while homographs abound.

 2. Underdotted Characters
 The Yoruba alphabet features several underdotted letters.
 The underdot is used indicate a modified pronounciation of the normal sound.